 Team Member Handheld (TMH) is an iPad mini iOS application, catering to the needs of restaurant servers by streamlining the order submission process and facilitating a seamless payment experience for guests.
 My team at Credera built this application from scratch and tailored it specifically to our client, an American restaurant corporation with more than 1600 restaurants worldwide.

 TMH integrates directly with our client's Point of Sale (POS) system, ensuring that order and payment information is synchronized across the establishment, avoiding discrepancies between the front-end and back-end operations.
-During my time on the project, my team and I were able to achieve an error rate of less than 1% on all devices used in the restaurant, which was a big win for our client.
+During my time on the project, my team and I were able to achieve an error rate of less than 1% for over 3 million weekly orders on all devices used in the restaurant, which was a big win for our client.

 Tech Stack: Swift, Firebase, Google Cloud Functions, XCode Cloud, New Relic